Incremental Intervention Effects in Studies with Dropout and Many Timepoints: Setup

 \section{Setup}

-We consider a study where for each subject we observe covariates $X_t \in \mathbb{R}^d$, treatment $A_t \in \mathbb{R}$, and outcome $Y_t \in \mathbb{R}$, with all variables allowed to vary over time, but where subjects can drop out or be lost to follow-up.
-In particular, we observe a set of i.i.d observations $(Z_1, ... , Z_n)$ from a probability distribution $\Pb$ where, for those subjects who remain in the study up to the final timepoint $t=T$, we observe
+We consider a study where for each subject we observe covariates $X_t \in \mathbb{R}^d$, treatment $A_t \in \mathbb{R}$, and outcome $Y_t \in \mathbb{R}$, with all variables allowed to vary over time $t$, but where subjects can drop out or be lost to follow-up.
+In particular, we consider the case where we want to observe a sample of i.i.d observations $(Z_1, ... , Z_n)$ from a probability distribution $\Pb$ with, for those subjects who remain in the study up to the final timepoint $t=T$,

 But in general we only get to observe